Childrens Activities at UW-Madison

 1815 West Linden Drive

 Milk is an important product in Wisconsin.
 Many of the foods we enjoy every day originate from the dairy herds around the state.
-Watch and learn as cows are milked at 4:30 p.m. every day; no reservations required. http://dysci.wisc.edu/dcc.php
+Watch and learn as cows are milked from 4:30 p.m. to 5 p.m. every day; no reservations required. http://dysci.wisc.edu/

 D.C.
 Smith Greenhouse